logseq/docs/db-version.md

 #### Customizing Tasks

-Since tasks are powered by properties and [new tags](#new-tags), they can be customized in a number of ways.
+Since tasks are powered by properties and [tags](#tags), they can be customized in a number of ways.
 Some parts of a task can't be customized because tasks are built into core features like the [Query Builder](https://docs.logseq.com/#/page/query%20builder) and queries on today's journal.
 Here are ways to customize tasks:

 1. The `Status` property choices can be customized by going to the `Status` page with [Search](https://docs.logseq.com/#/page/search).
 From the property's [configuration dropdown](#configure-a-property) edit the name and icon of built-in choices.
 You can add new choices but not delete the built-in ones.
 2. Task properties can be configured by going to the property's page.
 From this page you can configure its icon or the ui position via the [configuration dropdown](#configure-a-property).
-3. `#Task` can be configured to have additional properties from the new tag's [page](#configure-a-new-tag).
+3. `#Task` can be configured to have additional properties from the tag's [page](#configure-a-tag).
-4. Custom types of tasks can be created by creating a new tag that has `#Task` as the [parent tag](#parent-tags).
+4. Custom types of tasks can be created by creating a tag that has `#Task` as the [parent tag](#parent-tags).
 For example, create a `#ProjectTask` from [Search](https://docs.logseq.com/#/page/search) and configure it to have `Task` as the parent.
 Then add a property on the `project` property on `#ProjectTask`.
 You now have a task for projects!

 ### Journals

-A journal page has the [new tag](#new-tags) `#Journal`.
+A journal page has the [tag](#tags) `#Journal`.
 Like tasks, journals can be customized by adding properties to its tag.
 For example, navigate to the `#Journal` page and add a property.
 This property now shows up on all journals!

 Journals are automatically created for the current day in the Journals view.
 There are a couple of ways to create a journal:
 * Natural language that autocompletes within `[[]]` can reference specific days e.g. `[[Today]]`.
 A specific day this week, last week or next week can be described e.g. `[[This Friday]]`, `[[Last Friday]]` or `[[Next Friday]]`.